The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company's operations may be negatively impacted by cyber attacks or acts of terrorism.

-The Company's business requires access to sensitive customer, employee and Company data in the ordinary course of business.
+The Company's business requires access to sensitive customer, employee, shareholder and Company data in the ordinary course of business.
 Despite the Company's implementation of security measures, a failure or breach of a security system could compromise sensitive and confidential information and data.
 Such an event could result in negative publicity and reputational harm, remediation costs and possible legal claims and fines which could adversely affect the Company's financial results, notwithstanding the purchase of cyber risk insurance.
-The Company's third party service providers that perform critical business functions or have access to sensitive and confidential information and data may also be vulnerable to security breaches and other risks that could have an adverse effect on the Company.
+The Company's third-party service providers that perform critical business functions or have access to sensitive and confidential information and data may also be vulnerable to security breaches and other risks that could have an adverse effect on the Company.

 Other factors that could impact the Company's businesses.